zhaolingshan/tp/docs/DeveloperGuide.md

         1. User knows what to key in without referring.
     * Cons:
         1. It is longer for the user to type.
-* Justification of choosing Alternative 1: Having a shorter command will be easier for the user.
+* Justification for choosing Alternative 1: Having a shorter command will be easier for the user.
 To solve the con of the user not sure on which level represents which goal, the command “```goal list```” is provided.